ConnectedPlacesCatapult/TomboloDigitalConnector/documentation/fields-and-models.md

 ## Aggregation and Disaggregation Fields
 The aggregation and disaggregation fields are types of transformation fields where the transformation is not only a combination of other fields but also either aggregates values from fine granularities to a coarse granularity or de-aggregates values from coarse granularities to finer granularities.

 - **Geographic Aggregation Field:** A field that calculates the value of a field for every other Subject within its geometry and performs some aggregation function on the result.
-Currently we support sum and mean value aggregations.
+Currently we support {sum, mean, max, min} value aggregations.
  E.g. a cycle-traffic value for a local authority can be calculated by averaging the cycle-counts from all traffic counters located within that local authority.
 - **Map To Containing Subject Field:** This field will find a subject of a given type that contains the provided subject, and then associate a field value with that new subject.
 For example, if the containing Subject Type is a 'City' and it is given a subject representing a building, it will assign the containing city’s field value to the building subject.
 - **Map To Nearest Subject Field:** A field that finds the nearest subject of a given Subject Type and then evaluate the field specification with that new subject.
 For example, if the nearest Subject Type is 'Street' and it is given a subject representing a building, it will evaluate the field specification with a subject representing the Street that building is on.